emaanr/notes/Other/API/infodump.md

 **RE**presentation **S**tate **T**ransfer, or REST, is an architectural style/standard that allows users to interact with resources over the web.
 Became so popular that the term "REST" became ubiquitous with "API".

+- Defines a pattern for client and server communications over a network.
+- Provides a set of constraints for software architecture to promote performance, scalability, simplicity, and reliability in the system.

+> **Note:** REST is not a specification but a set of guidelines on how to architect a network-connected software system.

 ## RESTful API

 When APIs embrace the style and constraints of REST, they are said to be "RESTful".